sjhuang26/thinking-system/README.md

   - We argue that the prior art [Multiple Exemplar Training as applied in https://raiseyouriq.com] is fundamentally unworkable.
 - Limitation: the CPU stage may be necessary at a very young age to crystallize some "cue/token bubbles" in the GPU.
   - TODO: Packers + tokens; Mappers + GPU contains a subsystem of Packers (rhetoric/ reconciliation process???)
-  - TODO: token = locus of attention/behavior
+  - TODO: token = locus of attention/behavior (Token-locus painting)

 We address the prior art (SMART [Strengthening Mental Abilities with Relational Training] training, currently the "only brain training system scientifically proven to raise IQ") by arguging that their training is fundamentally unworkable* in cognitively stressing the GPU.